Turkey 'takes villages' in northern Syria

 Syria offensive: Turkish troops 'capture villages' in Afrin

-Turkey says it has captured a number of villages in northern Syria, on the third day of its offensive to oust Kurdish fighters, Turkish media report.
+Turkish forces have captured a number of villages in north-western Syria, on the third day of an offensive to oust Kurdish fighters, Turkish media report.

-Turkish troops, accompanied by pro-Turkey rebels, reportedly seized control of several areas in the region of Afrin on Monday.arbitrary
+Troops, accompanied by allied Syrian rebels, reportedly seized control of several areas in Afrin on Monday.

-But Kurdish fighters later said they had recaptured two of the villages.
+Turkish President Recep Tayyip Erdogan said he would not "step back" in the assault following talks with Russia.

-Turkey considers the Kurdish militia it is targeting in the region - the YPG - to be a terrorist group.
+Turkey considers the Kurdish YPG militia it is targeting in the region to be a terrorist group.

-The YPG, which controls much of north-eastern Syria and is active in the Afrin region across from Turkey's southern border, is believed by Turkey to have links to the Kurdistan Workers Party (PKK), a banned militant group.
+"We are determined, Afrin will be sorted out," Mr Erdogan said in a live television broadcast in Ankara on Monday.

-However the YPG has formed a crucial part of a US-backed alliance battling Islamic State (IS) jihadists in Syria.
+"We will take no step back," he said, adding: "We spoke about this with our Russian friends; we have an agreement."

 - Why Turkey is targeting Kurdish enclave in Syria